fkooman/php-oauth-as/UPGRADING.md

 information on how to update the configuration for each of the authentication backends.

+See below on how to update the consent dialog template if you have the need.

 ### Entitlements
 All entitlements are now configured through the file `config/entitlements.json` and no longer through the authentication backend.
 This makes it much easier to configure and does not require support from the authentication backend to support entitlements.

-In the future it may be possible to use another source for entitlements.
+We can go a number of ways after this:
+- remove `entitlements.json` and add it to the normal `config/oauth.ini` file;
+- remove entitlements altogether and leave it up to the resource server (the RS can use the `sub` field for entitlement mapping through the introspection endpoint.

+The second solution seems to be the best one, so maybe it is better to not depend too much on this functionality being available.

 ### Database
 TBD